Peter Taylor (footballer, born 1953): Early management

 Taylor became player manager at non-league club Dartford.
-In his four seasons there, club attendances rose from 400 to around 1000, he won the Southern Cup twice and each season he was there Dartford scored more than 100 goals.
+In his four seasons there, club attendances rose from 400 to around 1,000, he won the Southern Cup twice and each season he was there Dartford scored more than 100 goals.
 Taylor's first managerial role in the Football League was at Southend United.
-He spent two years between 1993 and 1995 as manager, but quit at the end of the 1994–95 season after failing to get them beyond the middle of the Division One table.
+He spent two years between 1993 and 1995 as manager but quit at the end of the 1994–95 season after failing to get them beyond the middle of the Division One table.
 Taylor took on the job as manager of Conference club Dover Athletic in 1995–96 season and guided the club to 20th, enough to stave off the threat of relegation as only two clubs were relegated that season.

 England U-21

 He agreed and signed a two-year contract at Dover in May 1996 but was to leave the club only two months later after being asked by then England boss Glenn Hoddle to manage the England under-21 side.
-His record (for competitive matches) was 15 played; 11 won, three drawn and one defeat.
+His record (for competitive matches) was eleven wins, three draws and one defeat from fifteen games.
 In this time, England finished ninth in 1998 European Championship and qualified for the 2000 finals comfortably, winning every match without conceding a goal.
 But with three matches to play, Taylor was replaced in a controversial manner by Howard Wilkinson, who won the next two matches.
 The three goals conceded in the 3–1 defeat to group runners-up Poland were the only blemish on the team's qualifying record.
 England under Wilkinson later got knocked out in the group stage of the finals, winning against Turkey but losing to Slovakia and champions Italy.

 Gillingham

 Taylor returned to club management at the beginning of the 1999–2000 season with Gillingham, and at the end of the season guided them to victory over Wigan Athletic in the Division Two play-off final which marked the Kent club's promotion to the upper half of the English league for the first time in their history.
-During this season he also guided the Gills to the quarter-finals of the FA Cup after impressive wins over Premiership opposition in Bradford City and Sheffield Wednesday (a brace of 3–1 home wins), before losing 5–0 away to Chelsea in the last eight.
+During this season he also guided the Gills to the quarterfinals of the FA Cup after impressive wins over Premiership opposition in Bradford City and Sheffield Wednesday (a brace of 3–1 home wins), before losing 5–0 away to Chelsea in the last eight.